 This caramelized Gluten Free Easy French Onion Soup recipe is going to bring back memories for you!
 It is that good.
 I am going to show you how to slowly cook your onions so that they caramelize, adding a whole new layer of flavor to this comforting soup recipe.

 Follow along, and keep reading because I include an easy video to show you how to make this classic soup recipe.
+If you love soup as much as we do, check out all of my delicious gluten free soup recipes!

 (*This post is sponsored by Milton’s Craft Bakers in honor of May being Celiac Awareness Month.
 All crunch and joyous opinions are my own.)